 Take a moment to visualize how you see Google in terms of the modern search engine optimization (SEO) landscape and blackhat SEO operations specifically.
-Did you picture a “long arm of the law” type authority figure scouring the web for offenders and miscreants alike?
+Did you picture a “long arm of the law” type authority figure scouring the web for an offender or miscreant content writing firm?
 If your answer anywhere close to this characterization, then you’re right in line with virtually the rest of the Internet community.

 Giving a Definition to the Blackhat Ideology